miguelcastilho/DomoTron/docs/TERRAFORM_ANSIBLE_INTEGRATION.md

 - `proxmox_lxc`: Manages LXC creation and configuration
 - Each module has integrated Ansible provisioning capabilities

-### 4. Environment Separation
+### 4. Single Environment Structure

-The environments directory structure:
+The project uses a simplified flat structure:
-- Separates production from development configurations
+- All configurations are in the main terraform directory
-- Allows different variables for each environment
+- Variables are defined in a single place
-- Maintains consistency through shared modules
+- Modules are referenced directly from the main directory

 ## Workflow

 1. **Infrastructure Provisioning**:
-   - Terraform creates the infrastructure using environment-specific configurations
+   - Terraform creates the infrastructure using the defined configurations
    - Resources are tagged for better organization and tracking
    - Dependencies are properly managed to ensure correct order